avpizarro/principalcarer/README.md

 ## Usage

-The app ten modules try to address the different aspects of looking after a person living with dementia from a person centric perspective.
+The app has ten sections to make it easy to keep track of your loved one requirements.

-A home module with the latest news and daily appointments.
-Practical tools like a calendar, world clock, shopping, tasks and medication lists, budget tracker but also tools for social like an interactive drawing canvas, a chat room and the entertaiment module, where photos and videos can be added by family and friends.
+A home section with the latest news and daily appointments.

+Practical tools like a calendar, world clock, shopping, tasks and medication lists, budget tracker.

+There also sections to for fun, like an interactive drawing canvas, a chat room and the entertaiment module, where photos and videos can be added by family and friends.

 ## Attributions